magonxesp/MagonxESP/README.md

 ![soy programador fp xdddddd](./Soy_programador_fp.gif)

 As developer you can't miss this [brilliant video](https://www.youtube.com/watch?v=OgIRAjnnJzI), if you are Spanish is a must.
-If you don't saw the video you are not a real developer 😱
+If you don't saw the video you aren't a real developer 😱

-I love Spring Boot and the Java/Kotlin ecosystem for Back-end development, but I'm learning Go as a lightweit alternative and for desktop applications Rust.
+I love Spring Boot and the Java/Kotlin ecosystem for Back-end development, but I'm learning Go as a lightweight alternative and for desktop applications Rust.
 So I'm becoming a Rustacean 😎

 <img alt="shimarin reading the rust programming language" src="./Rin_Shima_The_Rust_Programming_Language.png" height="200">